muffin87/helm-tutorial/part-05/README.md

 release.
 It's a common use case to manipulate a running release without deleting and redeploying it as this would result in a downtime of our service.
 With Helm you can update and also rollback releases.
-It makes use of the normal Kubernetes strategies (canary, rolling updates).
+It makes use of the normal Kubernetes strategies (rolling updates).

-Let's start by updating our blog_
+Let's start by updating our blog.

 ## Update

 As an example we choose a very simple update.
 We want to update the version of Ghost.
 This means we need to update the docker tag, which is defined in the `values.yaml`.
-In addition we need to change the chart version in the `Chart.yaml`
+In addition we need to change the Chart version in the `Chart.yaml`

-Now let's try to update our chart.
+Now let's try to update our Chart.
 (I included the updated chart under `part-05/templates/ghost`).

 ```